akpingel/sphinx-template/source/firstDraft/index.rst

 Lastly, Language-Integrated Query (LINQ) extends C#'s capabilities into allowing for query expressions to be made.
 This allows the language to perform SQL operations using C# syntax.
-These SQL-style queries were beneficial to perform on collections.
+These SQL-style queries are beneficial to perform on collections.
 The following is an example using LINQ: [#f6]_

   .. code-block:: c#